OLYMPIA: A Simulation Framework for Evaluating the Concrete Scalability of Secure Aggregation Protocols: Acknowledgments

 \section{Acknowledgments}

 We thank Timothy Stevens for his help implementing the Stevens et al. protocol~\cite{stevens2022efficient}.
-This material is based upon work supported by DARPA under Contract No. HR001120C0087.
-Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of DARPA.
+This material is based upon work supported by the National Science Foundation under Grant No. 2238442 and by DARPA under Contract No. HR001120C0087.
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation or DARPA.
+Computations were performed on the Vermont Advanced Computing Center supported in part by NSF award No. OAC-1827314.